axjasf/GoogleClassroomMassAssignmentCreator/README.md

 - All assignments are due at 23:59 on their due date
 - All assignments are scheduled to publish at 00:01 on their scheduled date
 - The renaming script will skip assignments that already have the specified prefix
+- Quizzes are created as drafts and need to be reviewed before publishing
+- Google Forms must be created separately before linking them to quizzes

 ## Contributing